rob-writes-code/github-cv/README.md

 - **Data Warehouses:** transformed raw data stored in the Cloud into usable data models and tested its quality using DBT.
 - **Stream Processing:** near real-time insights delivered using Kafka and PySpark.
 - **Distributed Applications:** utilised AWS services, such as Lambda and Athena to interact with databases deployed to the Cloud.
 Configured GitHub workflows to implement CI-CD practices.

+#### Nology (OCT 2021 to OCT 2022)
+_Web Developer Course_

+- **Frontend:** honed my frontend skills through the completion of several projects, with a focus on responsiveness, OOP, TDD and clean code principles.
+- **Backend:** acquired fundamental skills in server-side development, exploring key concepts such as databases, authentication, data persistence, and RESTful APIs.
+- **Source control:** extensive use of Git to collaborate, share and protect code.

 #### University of Bristol (2010 to 2014)